My background includes vice president, director, general manager, leasing, and marketing manager in the commercial real estate industry.

-You will be more successful in life as well as work with these tools.
+You will be more successful in life as well if you know how to use these tools.

-Further, my answer is wrapped in thirty (30) years of working as a Business Manager under different titles but always as the manager of things and people.
+Further, my answer is wrapped in 30 years of working as a business manager under different titles but always as the manager of things and people.

 The manager is intimately concerned with all or some of the following:

-· What does the role of manager entail?
-What may I, as manager do or NOT do?
+- What does the role of manager entail?
+What may I, as a manager, do or not do?

-· Facility location and lay-out are tantamount to the success of my business.
+- The facility location and layout are tantamount to the success of my business.
 How do I know what is best?

-· Where is my product made?
-How do the international and local laws work or NOT work together on this?
+- Where is my product made?
+How do international and local laws work or not work together on this?

-· Where do I go to find answers for these questions?
+- Where do I go to find answers to these questions?